Equnze/free-genai-bootcamp-2025/sentence-constructor/deepseek/Readme.md

 ## Which Model
 deepseek R1

-I used the open source deepseek R! model
+I used the open source deepseek R1 model